Myocardial perfusion scan

 Diabetics

 If you are diabetic please continue with your normal routine, with the exception of products containing caffeine.
-If you will need food while you are with us please bring a light snack with you.
+Please bring a light snack with you.
 If you are on insulin please bring this with you.

 Are there any risks associated with this test?